ArctosDB/documentation-wiki/_documentation/specimen-citations.markdown

 If you can establish the author’s intention with reasonable certainty, then create an additional citation to the correct specimen.
-The actually (and incorrectly) cited record should be designated “erroneous citation,” and Citation Remarks should say something like, “An incorrect transcription of MVZ 123456.”
-The second citation of the intended record should have the appropriate value for Basis of Citation, and Citation Remarks should say something like, “Specimen was incorrectly cited as MVZ 125456.”
+The actually (and incorrectly) cited record should be designated "erroneous citation," and Citation Remarks should say something like, "An incorrect transcription of MVZ 123456."
+The second citation of the intended record should have the appropriate value for Basis of Citation, and Citation Remarks should say something like, "Specimen was incorrectly cited as MVZ 125456."
 With this, anyone coming from the publication should be able to find their way to the correct meaning.